 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Dr. Henry Heimlich invented the Heimlich maneuver in 1974.
-Dr. Heimlich discovered the remaining air in a person’s lungs could be used to free (dislodge) a foreign object from their esophagus using quick, upward thrusts under their ribcage.
+Dr. Heimlich discovered that the remaining air in a person’s lungs could be used to free (dislodge) a foreign object from their esophagus using quick, upward thrusts under their ribcage.

 If a person is able to speak, cough or breathe, don’t attempt the Heimlich maneuver.
 Encourage the person to keep coughing.
 Sometimes a strong cough can free the foreign object.
 Only perform the Heimlich maneuver if a person’s life is in danger.